julianpoy/RecipeSage-selfhost/README.md

 Update your local copy of this repo with the latest from this repository.
 If cloned with Git, this is as simple as `git pull`.

-Update your local images: `docker-compose pull`.
+Update your local images: `docker compose pull`.

-Then, down & up the containers: `docker-compose down --remove-orphans && docker-compose up -d`
+Then, down & up the containers: `docker compose down --remove-orphans && docker compose up -d`

 Finally, run any pending migrations with `./migrate.sh`